 What impact may hot flushes have?

-In Hot Flashes: Symptoms & Causes – Complications the Mayo Clinic note:
+In Hot Flashes: Symptoms & Causes – Complications the Mayo Clinic explain:

-“Hot flashes may impact your daily activities and quality of life.
-Nighttime hot flashes (night sweats) can wake you from sleep and, over time, can cause long-term sleep disruptions”.9
+“Hot flashes may affect daily activities and quality of life.
+Nighttime hot flashes, also called night sweats, can wake you from sleep.
+Over time, this can cause long-term sleep loss”.10

 Heart Disease and Bone Loss